minetest/minetest/doc/lua_api.md

     tiles = {tile definition 1, def2, def3, def4, def5, def6},
     -- Textures of node; +Y, -Y, +X, -X, +Z, -Z
     -- List can be shortened to needed length.
+    -- This field is also used for Variant number 0, see "Variants" for details.

     overlay_tiles = {tile definition 1, def2, def3, def4, def5, def6},
     -- Same as `tiles`, but these textures are drawn on top of the base